jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.

-To practice in the key of C,
-play a C major chord and then play the tetrachord starting on C.

 ### (6) Aeolian - minor

 {% include figure.html